Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-jmrABq4cCzY,109.25,123.75.md

 ### Transcript

-> point out that update 4 is out on experimental but we're still making some tweaks to it and there's still some minor changes that might come to it i just wanted to kind of talk a little bit
+> with that said though um i just want to point out that update 4 is out on experimental but we're still making some tweaks to it and there's still some minor changes that might come to it i just wanted to kind of talk a little bit about some of those things